-- In the event that there was a reduction of 10% in the assumed level of future growth in revenues, which would represent a reasonably likely range of outcomes, there would be an additional impairment loss recorded of US\$2,256,000 at December 31, 2016. - In the event there was a 10% increase in the discount rate used to calculate the potential impairment of the carrying values, which would represent a reasonably likely range of outcomes, there would an additional impairment loss recorded of US\$11,196,000 at December 31, 2016.
+- In the event that there was a variation of 10% in the assumed level of future growth in revenues, which would represent a reasonably likely range of outcomes, there would be an additional impairment loss of US\$835,000 at December 31, 2017. - In the event there was a 10% variation in the discount rate used to calculate the potential impairment of the carrying values, which would represent a reasonably likely range of outcomes, there would be an additional impairment loss of US\$4,786,000 at December 31, 2017.